Nigeria Facts for Kids

 Food in Nigeria | Nigeria Facts

 Corn, rice, cocoa, yams, palm oil and peanuts (groundnuts) are the main agricultural products in Nigeria.
-Nigerian main dishes usually contain corn, rice, plantains, beans, peppers and tomatoes as well as beef, sheep and fish.
+Nigerian main dishes usually contain corn, rice, yams, plantains, beans, peppers and tomatoes as well as beef, sheep and fish.

 - Dodo: fried plantains, a popular side dish which accompanies many main dishes.